viam-modules/frame-calibration/README.md

 #### saveCalibrationPosition DoCommand

-`saveCalibrationPosition` will save the current arm position into the list of positions to calibrate with and update the `viam:frame-calibration:arm-camera`'s config.
+`saveCalibrationPosition` will save the current arm position into the list of positions to calibrate with and update the `viam:frame-calibration:camera-on-arm`'s config.
 Passing in a positive integer will replace the specified index, while other inputs will append the positions at the end of the list.
 Use the config history feature if you wish to recover the removed positions.

 ```json
 {